illia-shkroba/fzfmenu/README.md

 export TERMINAL='kitty'
 ```

-Using `$FZF_TERMINAL` is recommended, as it allows specifying additional options to the terminal of
+It is recommended to use `$FZF_TERMINAL` instead of `$TERMINAL`, as it allows passing additional
-choice.
+options to the terminal, such as setting a custom window class or other flags.
 For example:

 ```sh
 # Set a window class to 'my-fzf'.